 - In the E.T. the Extra-Terrestrial parody, "Girth" asks why "Q.T." can't use the powers he used to heal "Yelliot"'s cut to keep himself from getting sick.
 Yelliot reminds her that she can't point out Plot Holes without sounding rude.
 Girth asks, "Not even ones you can drive a Mack Truck through?"
 Yelliot answers, "Not if you want to work on a Spielberg picture again!"

 movies are lackluster and repetitive!
 I'd like to see anyone of them write the same movie nine times and make it appear fresh!

-Annette Funicello comments on how much more violent and gory beach movies have become between her movies and Jaws.
+- Annette Funicello comments on how much more violent and gory beach movies have become between her movies and Jaws.
 One of the other characters agrees, but adds that Jaws is still almost as nauseating as her work.

-MAD apparently became the first piece of print media to spoof The Sound of Music, and their parody shows no mercy when calling the movie a money-grubbing Cliché Storm.
+- MAD apparently became the first piece of print media to spoof The Sound of Music, and their parody shows no mercy when calling the movie a money-grubbing Cliché Storm.